Rahmenordnung/project-M/README.md

 - CONCERTS AND GIGS contains some emblematic audio file of each character, that make all together "a concert" with the voices of characters, also there is an aside text that contains an extract of the latest news surounding The Simpsons

-- ITCHY AND SCRATCY GAZETTE is a page dedicated to the latest news and rumos that suround the Simpsons family
+- ITCHY AND SCRATCY GAZETTE is a page dedicated to the latest news and rumos that suround the Simpsons family, and a wider documentation about them.

 - CONTACT contains a form that can be used to talk to any of the personages or authors.

+Mobile First and user friendly application / webpage

-The commun element of each page along the site is a menu under the <nav> selector that contain 4 anchors in a unrodered list.
+__The commun element of each page along the site is a menu under the <nav> selector that contain 4 anchors in a unrodered list.
 They conform the menu of the site.
-The selected element of the menu it will change color when clicked
+The selected element of the menu it will change color when clicked__

 #### <a name="index.html"></a>index.html ####
    * Contains the start page... that after the menu , has an automatic image slider of The Simpsons made with help of Css settings ,media queries and @keyframes.
    * Below, there is the __Itchy and Strachy gazette link(text) and a circular representative image composed from a header(as an anchor tag)__ and a form to suscribe to the gazette and a new button with a bottom line.